 The cliffs of Masada, the main reason this was such an effective fortress.

-After sunrise, we hiked down the Masada cliffs (we drove up and entered through the back), then went to nearby Ein Gedi Nature Reserve, where we spent the rest of the day.
+After sunrise, we hiked down the Masada cliffs (we drove up and entered through the back), then went to nearby Ein Gedi Nature Reserve and National Park, where we spent the rest of the day.

 Entrance to the nature reserve, which is inside this canyon.

 Animals in the canyon.
-And where there’re animals there’s water…
+And where there’s animals there’s water…